xini/silverstripe-section-io/README.md

 To configure different behaviour for different environments please use the default SS config options for [environment specific settings] (https://docs.silverstripe.org/en/3.3/developer_guides/configuration/configuration/#exclusionary-rules) or your mysite/_config.php file to set the config for a specific environment only.
 If one of the settings is missing for an environment, the API will not be called and a warning will be logged.

+For the application_id you can configure multiple applications using a comma saparated list of application IDs (e.g. `'1234,2345'`).
+This is useful if a single SilverStripe installation is accessible via multiple domains (e.g. in a multisite setup) and the cache for each domain is maintained in a seperate section.io application.
+When the cache for an object is flushed it is then flushed for all applications configured because we can't determine on what domain a certain asset is used.

 ### SiteTree flush strategy